haiwen/seafile-user-manual/en/organization_management/integration_with_ADFS_SAML.md

 ![](./images/auto-upload/5b3ff455-de3f-4585-93d2-8ecc1c7cc0ea.png)

-Next, it is necessary for domain verifying to help reduce risk while empowering IT admins to manage their organization's domain and domain numbers.
+Next, you have to verify your ownership of the domain name you use to login.
 Please input the name of your company's domain and click the "check" button, and a DNS TXT value will be automatically generated.
-Then,  you will need to create a new TXT record in your DNS host by copying and pasting the generated value.
-And from there, it may take up to seventy two hours for your domain to become verified.
+Then, you need to create a new TXT record in your DNS host by copying and pasting the generated value.
+It may take up to 72 hours for your domain to be verified.

 ![](./images/auto-upload/d88fd998-1382-4b1f-901b-60bb5d874c5a.png)